-The Wolper Law Firm is currently investigating claims against John Ernst, a former Financial Advisor at Forresters Equity Services in San Diego, California.
+The Wolper Law Firm, P.A. is currently investigating claims against John Ernst, a former Financial Advisor at Forresters Equity Services in San Diego, California.
 John Ernst has been in the securities industry since 1989 and previously worked at ING Financial Services.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on February 23, 2018, Forresters Equity Services terminated John Ernst after allegedly selling Woodbridge Wealth promissory notes.
 Specifically, the firm stated:

 “The RR violated the Firm’s policies and procedures in that he engaged in an undisclosed private securities transaction away from the broker dealer without approval.
 Additionally, the RR failed to inform the Firm he was contacted by the State of Wisconsin by letter on November 30, 2017 pursuant to the State’s investigation of the Woodbridge Group of Companies Group, LLC.”